pauld0051/pros_and_cons/README.md

 6. User profile search requests to MongoDB are slightly limited in their capacity to search for usernames with digits.
 For example, if a username contains more than 1 digit in it then MongoDB's index function does not return that value.
 A username with just one digit in it at the end of the name is returned.
 For example admin1 will be returned if a search for "admin" was conducted.
 But admin12 will not be returned for the same search.

+## NOTES

+Using the user test4 and searching for "admin" a full range of friendships affiliations is available:

+1. test4 is friends with admin.
+The searched profile in the collapsible shows a "check" symbol.
+2. test4 has a pending friend request that was sent by test4 to admin2.
+The searched profile collapsible shows a "pause" symbol.
+3. test4 has a pending friend request from admin1 and can therefore accept or decline that request from withing the collapsible by clicking the appropriate button.
+4. test4 has no friendship affiliation at all or pending requests with admin11 therefore test4 can send a request to admin11 from the collapsible.

+The difference in this technique compared with just viewing the profile is that there is a loop of profiles being presented to the screen.
+Viewing a profile has just one profile so all the same four variables can be tested without a loop.
+The final clause, where no friendship affiliation is found, is sorted with a tuple and then looped through in the frontend for the matches "True" or "False" against the username.

 ## SECURITY

 An admin user was set up using a random key generator to prevent the possible forcing entry using the "admin" username.
 The Jinja template allows a user that matches the "created_by" database tag to update or delete an entry.
 But an admin given a secret username will be able to also update and delete entries if deemed inappropriate.
 As more admins are employed, more admin names can be introduced into the backend.
 No admin will be given the title 'admin' as their username.